 Sustainability is an important issue and the organisation has been concerned with this right from the beginning.
 There are two aspects of sustainability – economic and political.
 The economic sustainability involves the garnering of funds from the local people to carry on the organisational work.
-The main problem with the Bhil Adivasis is that they are very poor and so cannot make monetary contributions of a high order.
-So while the members of the KMCS and KnV have contributed their time and agricultural produce, monetary contributions have been low.
-As the work progressed the costs of travel and fighting legal cases increased and these could not be met by the tribals.
-Moreover, the personal expenses of the full time activists also increased as they began raising families and these too had to be arranged for.
-At this stage a debate ensued within the organisation and the upshot of it was that there are some functions that cannot be funded totally by poor people and have to be cross subsidised by the rich from outside.
+The main problem with the Bhil Adivasis is that they are economically deprived and so cannot make monetary contributions of a high order.
+So, while the members of the KMCS and KnV have contributed their time and agricultural produce, monetary contributions have been low.
+As the work progressed the costs of travel and fighting legal cases increased and these could not be met by the Adivasis.
+Moreover, the personal expenses of the full time activists also increased as they began raising families and these too had to be arranged.
+At this stage a debate ensued within the organisation and the upshot of it was that there are some functions that cannot be funded totally by the Adivasis and these have to be cross subsidised by the rich from outside.

 The most crucial thrust of the KMCS is in reviving the traditional communitarian culture of cooperation of the Bhil Adivasis.
 This had begun to decay because of the spread of the martket economy and competitive electoral politics.
 However, the KMCS has reconstituted the hamlet level committees and these hold meetings regularly to decide on various courses of action.
 This lively grassroots mobilisation and cooperation is at the root of the vibrancy that is displayed in the working of the KMCS.